raspberrychris/cryptotravellers/content/blog/what-is-cardano-ada-beginners-guide.md

 \- Cardano is a smart contract platform that supports complex computations.

-\- It is an open source, decentralised and public blockchain network with high security levels, which includes many advanced features such as decentralized applications (Dapp), sidechains and quantum resistance signatures.
+\- It is an open source, decentralised and public blockchain network with high security levels, which includes many advanced features such as decentralised applications (DDpp), sidechains and quantum resistance signatures.

 \- The aim of Cardano is to compete with Ethereum by providing more